• Skip to primary navigation

 Instructions

-• Pulse in food processor until a dough ball forms.
+• Process the ingredients in a food processor until a dough ball forms.

-• Wrap the dough ball in plastic wrap and refrigerate for 30 minutes.
+• Wrap the dough ball with plastic wrap and place it in the refrigerator for 30 minutes.

 • Cut out crackers using a small cookie cutter and place on greased cookie sheet.